-The Thompson-Bartlett Summer Research Fellowship supports summer research internships for outstanding women undergraduate students majoring in CBE, CS, EE, ECE, ME or PH or who plan to pursue projects related to those fields.
+The Thompson-Bartlett Summer Research Fellowship supports summer research internships for outstanding women undergraduate students across majors at NYU Tandon, especially those majoring in CBE, CS, EE, ECE, ME or PH or who plan to pursue projects related to STEM fields.
 The selected students will have the opportunity to get involved in cutting-edge research with NYU School of Engineering faculty for 10 weeks through the Undergraduate Summer Research Program.
-The positions are paid, full-time (up to 35 hours/week) internships.
+The positions are paid, full-time internships.

 Qualified students that apply for Undergraduate Summer Research Program are automatically considered for the fellowship.
 Recipients of this award will be compensated for the summer and will be recognized as Thompson-Bartlett Summer Research Fellows granting them access to other events and opportunities.